lemiffe/minecraft-bots/README.md

 An assortment of bots for use in Minecraft

+## Installation

+Run npm install

 ## Deploying

 To deploy simply push to master

 ## Usage

-To run a bot in the server, start it in a "screen" using `node script.js`
+To run a bot in the server, start it in a "screen" using `nodemon script.js`